There are two things you need for an adventure, a treasure map and someone dumb enough to go with you

 Missed us in 2017?
 Well, we are back in Cork.

-GameCraft is back in Cork.
-Big thanks to St. John's College for hosting it again.
+Huge thanks to St. John’s Central College hosting us again.

 Bring your computers, sound mixing kits, graphic tablets, cards, scissors, dices… everything that makes a game a game.
 Let’s make computer games, card games, board games.